Fantasy Football Draft Or Pass: Chiefs Quarterback Patrick Mahomes

 Mahomes' 2025 Fantasy Outlook

-Mahomes, who will turn 30 in September, will be entering his ninth NFL season.
-The Chiefs added help on the offensive line with the selection of rookie OT Josh Simmons, and the team has a chance to be pretty deep at wide receiver.
+Mahomes, who will turn 30 in September, is entering his ninth NFL season.
+The Chiefs added help on the offensive line with the selection of rookie OT Josh Simmons in the draft, and the team has a chance to be pretty deep at wide receiver.
 Rashee Rice is coming back from a knee injury, Xavier Worthy showed flashes of potential in the second half of his rookie year, and the Chiefs also retained Hollywood Brown and drafted Jalen Royals out of Utah State.

 This group of wide receivers, along with veteran Travis Kelce, gives Mahomes what could be his deepest group of weapons as a pro.
 That’s the good news.
 The bad news is that there are questions about how effective Rice will be coming off a torn LCL.
-He could still face league discipline for an off-field incident that occurred over a year ago.
-Kelce is entering his age-36, and his stats have declined right alongside Mahomes over the last two seasons.
+What's more, he could still face league discipline for an off-field incident that occurred over a year ago.
+Kelce is entering his age-36 season, and his stats have declined right alongside Mahomes over the last two years.

 Draft Or Pass?